MicrosoftDocs/learn/learn-pr/azure/aks-governance-azure-policy/includes/1-introduction.md

 You need to be able to block new deployments from untrusted registries, and present a report of the status of your cluster against that policy.
 It's up to you to find out how you can meet this requirement and present a solution to the security and compliance teams.

-In this module, you'll learn how to achieve this by using Azure policy for Kubernetes.
+In this module, you'll learn how to achieve this by using Azure Policy for Kubernetes.

 ## Learning objectives